nianqiaoju/snp-slice/README.md

 ## Using the algorithmn.
 1. you need to specify a _prefix_ in `snpslicemain.R`.
 For example, setting `prefix <- "scenario1" ` on line 21 of  `snpslicemain.R`, the script will read `scenario1_read1.txt` and `scenario1_read0.txt` from the `inputata` directory.
+2. Now you can run the algorithm in the command line, with, for example, `Rscript snpslicemain.R model=3 nmcmc=10000 alpha=2`.
-2. You can also manually adjust which model to use, by controlling the value of `model`.
+3. You can also decide which model to use, by controlling the value of `model`.
   This is the codebook:
 - ` model <- 0` for the cat model
 - ` model <- 1` for the Poisson model
 - ` model <- 2` for the Binomial model
-- ` model <- 3` for the Negative Binomial model
+- ` model <- 3` for the Negative Binomial model.
-4.
+3. Other user-specified values include the number of MCMC iterations.